mistakster/grunt-svg2string/README.md

 Type: `Boolean`
 Default value: `true`

-A boolean value that instucts to wrap long lines or not.
+A boolean value that instructs to wrap long lines or not.

 #### options.lineLength
 Type: `Number`
-Default value: `117`
+Default value: `120`

-A numerical value that is used as maximum length of the processed content excluding quotes and concatination sign.
+A numerical value that is used as maximum length of the line of the processed content including quotes and concatenation sign.

 Please, bear in mind that this option is not applicable if `wrapLines` is `false`.